bitsofcotton/consistency-boots/README.md

 This can causes floating point operation on the cpu to be broken because of some internal state that to be permanent change.
 (Tested with one of ryzen processor, the float operation to be broken unexpected permanent result.
 So other CPUs can be.)

+# Tips
+We trust the computer if they don't cheat datas nor calculations nor priviledges etcetc.
+To trust them, we test CPU first, then, storage and memory second.
+This is one of a trivial CPU tester.